Grief Support Programs

 The death of someone we cared about can leave us with a range of emotions and reactions.
 Seeking or accepting the support of others is a powerful way to cope with grief and adjust to life after our loss.

-Through a variety of groups, programs and services, JCS Grief Counselors offer support, guidance, comfort, and hope to people of all ages who are bereaved and trying to cope with the death of someone important in their lives.
+Through a variety of groups, programs, and services, JCS offers support, guidance, comfort, and hope to people of all ages who are bereaved and trying to cope with the death of someone important in their lives.

 JCS Grief Programs